gu-lseg/intro-to-programming/source/text.rst

     ... else:
     ...     print('You are an adult')

 Exercises
 =========

-1. Rewwrite the number programs to take input from the user.
+1. Rewrite the number programs `bar.py`, `ride.py` and `trader.py` to take
+   input from the user.
    Think of an appropriate question to print to screen to solicit a correct response.

 What if the user enters nonsense?
 There is rarely a program without some form of validation.
 This is explored in the next exercise.

 2. A sign up form on a website for the company 'Very Big Corp.
 Of America' requires information from its clients.
+The company wants to do gender based email marketing.
+Put this code in `big_corp.py`

     a Write a program that asks clients their name, address, and gender.
 Ensure that gender is represented as either 'm', 'f'.
 If it is not ask the user again.
+      Once all information is inputted print 'Hi Mr Greg, we have shaving blades reduced this week' and for women 'Hi Ms Natalia, we have cosmetics currently on sale'

     b The same program now requires people to enter their email address.
 Add this but ensure it is well formed.
 You will need to define what a well formed email address is.